cherylws/johndmulhausen.github.io/documentation/pcsdk/latest/concepts/dg-performance-opt-guide.md

 ---
 title: VR Performance Optimization Guide
 ---

 This guide provides actionable guidance for tracking down and solving VR performance issues.

 ## Why Performance Optimization?

 In order to create the best VR experience for your users, it is important to optimize your applications for peak performance on Oculus recommended spec hardware.
 Otherwise, you may find that your applications exhibit judder, flickering black areas on the peripheries, or other performance-related problems.

-In general, performance issues arise because it can be difficult for applications and game engines to keep up with Riftâ€™s refresh rate of 90 Hz.
+In general, performance issues arise because it can be difficult for applications and game engines to keep up with Rift’s refresh rate of 90 Hz.
 By carefully and systematically tracking down the issues that are causing performance problems and then implementing the necessary optimizations, you can create a significantly better overall user experience.

 ## Scope of this Guide